 - They must post signs and lights at the site of the roadblock.

-So if I turn around, the police can’t stop me?
+So if I turn around at a roadblock, the police can’t stop me?

 Yes and no. While the police cannot pull you over solely for avoiding the roadblock, if they can identify another, separate reason to pull you over, that is legal.